hello-umi/fullstack-challenge/README.md

 ## Description
 From UmiLabs we want to use our legacy integration with LandbotCore to embed the support Livechat on our web.
-This Livechat connects with Landbot to follow the flow (you can use this template https://templates.landbot.io/full-stack-challenge-215/) and send the user data to a new API.
+This Livechat connects with Landbot platform to follow the flow of a chatbot and send notifications to different services through their API's.
+We have prepared a chatbot template that you could use as a reference: https://templates.landbot.io/full-stack-challenge-215/

 The challenge consists of two parts (You can do it in JS or TS):

-**React**
+1. **React**
 As a web app can grow insanely with new features, we need to make sure our code is clean and scalable, and sometimes we need to refactor big components.

 Tasks: